MFlisar/BundleArgs/README.md

 ### Usage - Builder

-1) You can directly create class (if you have defined the default costructor with a bundle as args in it) like this:
+1) If you have defined the default costructor with a bundle as args in it, you can directly create a class like this:

 ```groovy
 Test test = new TestBundleBuilder()